Do you love vintage road bikes? Are you a bit eco-conscious at heart and don't want to buy a new bike? Do people say you "have moths in your wallet"?

 - for every repair, the golden rule if you don't want to pull your hair out is: one repair = one set of tools

-- you will find many spare parts impossible to find in stores
+- you'll find plenty of spare parts that are impossible to find in stores

-- the cherry on top, the membership usually costs only around €20 per year.
+- the cherry on top: membership usually costs only around €20 per year.

 For Parisians, I recommend Solicycle.